doc-ai/tensorio-ios/README.md

 **Unrolling Data**

-Although we describe the inputs to a layer in terms of shapes with multiple dimensions, and from the mathematical perspective work with vectors, matrices, and tensors, at a machine level, neither TensorIO nor TensorFlow Lite has a concept of a shape.
+Although we describe the inputs to a layer in terms of shapes with multiple dimensions, and from a mathematical perspective work with vectors, matrices, and tensors, at a machine level, neither TensorIO nor TensorFlow Lite has a concept of a shape.

 From a tensor's perspective all shapes are represented as an unrolled vector of numeric values and packed into a contiguous region of memory, i.e. a buffer.
-Similary, from an Objective-C perspective, all values passed as input to a TensorIO model must already be unrolled into an array of data, either an array of bytes when using `NSData` or an array of `NSNumber` if using `NSArray`.
+Similary, from an Objective-C perspective, all values passed as input to a TensorIO model must already be unrolled into an array of data, either an array of bytes when using `NSData` or an array of `NSNumber` when using `NSArray`.

 When you order your data into an array of bytes or an array of numbers in preparation for running a model on it, unroll the bytes using row major ordering.
 That is, traverse higher order dimensions before lower ones.

-For example, a two dimensional matrix with the following values should be unrolled across columns first and then row.
+For example, a two dimensional matrix with the following values should be unrolled across columns first and then rows.
 That is, start with the first row, traverse every column, move to the second row, traverse every column, and so on:

 ```objc
 [ [ 1 2 3 ]